Product Business14 min read

 You don't need fashion school.
 You don't need a factory connection.
 You don't need $50,000 in the bank.
 The global apparel market is projected to exceed $1.84 trillion by 2027, according to Statista.
 There is more than enough room for a new brand — as long as you know what actually matters.

 Most clothing brands fail, and it's almost never because the clothes were bad.
 It's because the founder thought great product was enough.
 It's not.
 Brand, story, and distribution are what move units.
 Good product is just the baseline.
+A plain white tee from a no-name brand and a plain white tee from a brand people aspire to wear cost almost the same to make.
+One sells for $12 and one sells for $48.
+The difference is everything we're about to walk through.

 Step 1: Define Your Brand Before You Make Anything